OpenGeoscience/geojs/docs/users.rst

 Software conventions
 --------------------

-At it's core, GeoJS is an object oriented framework designed to be extended and customized.
+At its core, GeoJS is an object oriented framework designed to be extended and customized.
 The inheritance mechanism used provides an isolated closure inside the constructor to maintain private methods and variables.
-Prototypal inheritance is performed by a helper method called ``geo.inherit``.
+Prototypical inheritance is performed by a helper method called ``geo.inherit``.
 This method copies public methods declared on the parent class's prototype.
 In general, classes inside GeoJS do not declare methods on the class prototype.
 Instead,